-The use of computer-aided dispatch (CAD) systems in law enforcement are synonymous with modern policing and 911 dispatch software.
+The use of computer-aided dispatch (CAD) systems in law enforcement are synonymous with modern policing 911 dispatch software and public safety software.
 Public safety agencies have come to rely on the interoperability of a robust CAD system as an integral part of their operations.
 These digital technologies have evolved significantly since police dispatching software consisted of a punch-card with handwritten notes.

 As CAD systems software advances, it is able to provide far more functionality than simple record keeping.
 Today, CAD in law enforcement combines with records management systems, mobile data terminals, and external programs, to provide first responders and 911 dispatchers the most up-to-date tools to best serve their communities.